angelayang2018/angelayang2018.github.io/README.md

 ## Future Goals

 I am committed to keeping my portfolio website dynamic and reflective of my evolving skills and experiences.
 I also value feedback from visitors.
 Based on your input and suggestions, I'll make improvements to enhance the overall usability and content presentation.
-Thank you for visiting, and I look forward to sharing my ongoing journey with you!
+Send me a message through LinkedIn (https://www.linkedin.com/in/angela-yangg/) or email (angela.yang146@gmail.com)!